 - How comfortable are you with risk?
 If you get nervous with big swings in portfolio value, it’s best to invest more in safer assets.

 Use these questions to adjust a 50/50 portfolio of stocks and bonds, the starting point suggested by Benjamin Graham.
 I would add in real estate investing with REITs here so maybe starting from a hypothetical mix of 50/30/20 in stocks, bonds and real estate.

 For example, you might adjust the percentage for bonds and real estate higher if your long-term goals are relatively modest and you don’t want much risk.
 Conversely, you might hold more in stocks if you have decades left to invest and do not mind a little more risk in your portfolio.

 How I put it all together on Motif Investing

 I started using Motif Investing earlier this year as a way to save money on investing costs.
 The online investing site lets you group up to 30 stocks and funds and then buy them all with one trade, potentially saving hundreds in fees compared to investing on another site.

 I soon realized that Motif can be used as a resource for finding investment strategies and building a stress-free retirement portfolio as well.

-- Hover on Resources and click ‘Explore Motifs’ in the top drop-down menu
+- Hover on What We Offer and click ‘Explore Catalog’ in the top drop-down menu

-- Click ‘Browse by Category’ to view offerings among the 20+ categories that include green investing, real estate, retirement, healthcare and many others
+- Click ‘Browse Catalog' to view offerings among the 20+ categories that include green investing, real estate, retirement, healthcare and many others

 - Note that there are Community Motifs created by other investors as well as Professional Motifs created by analysts on the website